camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ## Considerations

 1. Scaling up or down involves moving data around and choosing new leaders for the moved partitions.
 Hence, it can have a slight impact on the system, depending on the load when the scaling is executed.
-The ieeal strategy is to scale in advance when you anticipate a higher load.
+The ideal strategy is to scale in advance when you anticipate a higher load.
 2. To make use of this feature, we recommend to provision more partitions than required when you set up the cluster.

-## API Reference
+## API reference

 OpenAPI spec for this API can be found [here](https://github.com/camunda/zeebe/blob/main/dist/src/main/resources/api/cluster-api.yaml).

-### Scale Request API
+### Scale request API

-To scale up or down use the following request to change the cluster size and redistribute the partitions.
+To scale up or down, use the following request to change the cluster size and redistribute the partitions.

 :::note
 This endpoint does not respect the **fixed** partitioning scheme configured via `zeebe.broker.experimental.partitioning`.
-When this endpoint is used, the partitions are redistributed using ROUND_ROBIN strategy.
+When this endpoint is used, the partitions are redistributed using `ROUND_ROBIN` strategy.
 :::

 #### Request